 The Royal National Orthopaedic Hospital NHS Trust recognises that a rising number of our patients live with dementia.
-We are committed to improving the hospital experience of these patients and their carers and are committed to becoming a dementia friendly Trust.
+We are committed to improving the hospital experience of these patients and their carers and are striving to become a dementia friendly Trust.

 This page includes:

-Please share your knowledge with ward staff about how the dementia affects the individual and suggestions as to how the ward staff can best support that individual whilst they are on the ward.
+Please share your knowledge about how dementia affects your relative/friend and provide suggestions on how staff can best support them while they are on the ward.

 ‘This is Me’

-It helps us get to know the person as an individual.
+It helps us get to know the person as an relative/friend.
 This includes details about their culture, people and places from their lives, preferences, routines and their personality.

 Sensory